Skip to main content

 • Help sustain the future of the family farm in Scotland

-The group wants to provide a vital extra income stream from an activity which supports and benefits agriculture.
+Agritourism can be a vital extra income stream to support and benefit farms, crofts, and estates.
 This will help to ease the impact of subsidy changes.

-The group continues to play a key role in facilitating careers for women.
-We want them to become decision makers / owners in the farming business or connected tourism business of the farm.
+There's also a key career opportunity for women to become decision makers / owners in the farming business or connected tourism business of the farm.

-Scottish agritourism 2030 – The strategy for sustainable growth sets out a shared vision for the sector.
-The vision aims to:
+Scottish Agritourism 2030 is the strategy for sustainable growth for the agricultural sector.
+It provides a shared vision that aims to:

 • sustainably develop the rural economy